Aponotoreas insignis

 Aponotoreas insignis (also known as the Alpine grassland orange) is a moth of the family Geometridae.
 It is endemic to New Zealand.

 Taxonomy

 This species was first described by Arthur Gardiner Butler in 1877 from specimens collected by James Hector and John Enys.
 Butler originally named the species Aspilates insignis.
 In 1986 Robin C. Craw described the new genus Aponotoreas and included A. insignis within it.

 Behaviour

 This moth is day flying.
-Adults of the species can be found on the wing between January to March.
+Adults of the species can be found on the wing between January and March.

 Habitat and hosts

 A. insignis prefers to inhabit tussock land on the mountain sides of the South Island.
 Larvae exist on species of Chionochloa and Poa.